Hurricane Celia: Meteorological history

 A tropical wave emerged into the Atlantic Ocean from the west coast of Africa in late July; a weather station in Dakar, Senegal observed a wind shift on July 23.
 The system moved quickly across the Atlantic at 20 and 25 mph and reached the Lesser Antilles by July 28.
 The wave then continued moving rapidly westward across the Caribbean Sea.
 However, falling atmospheric pressures over the Southern United States eroded a subtropical ridge, causing the system to decelerate by July 30.
 Around that time, a closed circulation began to organize in the northwestern Caribbean between the Cayman Islands and Swan Island.
 At 0000 UTC on July 31, a tropical depression developed about 90 mi (145 km) west-southwest of Grand Cayman.
 The depression strengthened while heading north-northwestward, though a reconnaissance aircraft could not complete its mission on July 31 due to the depression's proximity to Cuba.

-Early on August 1, the depression made landfall in western Pinar del Río Province, Cuba.
+On August 1, at 0000 UTC, the depression reached tropical storm intensity as it made landfall in western Pinar del Río Province, Cuba.
 A weather station in Cape San Antonio recorded a minimum barometric pressure of 1007 mbar.
-After reaching the southeastern Gulf of Mexico on August 1, warm sea surface temperatures caused the depression to undergo rapid deepening.
-Later that day, the depression reached tropical storm intensity and was named "Celia", based on a reconnaissance flight observing tropical storm force winds.
-Satellite imagery indicated that Celia was becoming significantly more organized.
-At 0000 UTC on August 2, reconnaissance aircraft data indicated that Celia suddenly strengthened into a Category 3 hurricane with sustained winds of 115 mph (185 km/h).
-However, the storm weakened to a Category 2 hurricane about six hours later.
+After reaching the southeastern Gulf of Mexico on August 1, warm sea surface temperatures caused the storm to undergo rapid deepening.
+Later that day, the storm was named "Celia", based on a reconnaissance flight observing tropical storm force winds.
+Satellite imagery indicated that Celia was becoming significantly more organized, and at 1800 UTC, the storm became a hurricane with 75 mph winds.
+The storm reached an initial peak intensity with winds of 90 mph from 0000 UTC to 1200 UTC on August 2, before slightly weakening.
+Celia's pressure continued to drop, however, as its wind speeds remained steady, reaching a minimum of 983 mbar.
 Due to Celia's steady west-northwestward motion across the Gulf of Mexico, the National Hurricane Center marked that the storm "aimed at the Corpus Christi area like a wild beast stalking its prey."
-Early on August 3, it weakened further to a Category 1 hurricane.
+Early on August 3, it weakened slightly further, with winds of 80 mph and a pressure of 988 mbar.

-As it turned towards the coast, Celia once again intensified very rapidly once again on August 3, including a 44 mbar decrease in pressure in only 15 hours, and strengthened quickly right up to landfall along the Texas coast.
+As it turned towards the coast, Celia began to intensify very rapidly later on August 3, including a 44 mbar decrease in pressure in only 15 hours, and strengthened quickly right up to landfall along the Texas coast.
 At the time of landfall, which took place at 2100 UTC on August 3, Celia attained its peak intensity with maximum sustained winds of 140 mph (220 km/h) and a minimum barometric pressure of 944 mbar.
 Celia "maintained strength for an unusually long time" after moving inland, weakening to a tropical storm at 1200 UTC on August 4.
 Early on the following day, the storm further weakened to a tropical depression.
 Celia dissipated over western Texas at 1800 UTC on August 5, though the remnants persisted until reaching New Mexico.